 - Coinsurance amounts for skilled nursing care

 - The Medicare Part B deductible

-Two plans (Medicare Supplement Plan K and Plan L) have out-of-pocket limits, to help prevent your medical costs from running above certain amounts.
-After you’ve paid your Medicare Part B deductible and you’ve reached the Medicare Supplement plan’s out-of-pocket limit, the plan pays the rest of your covered medical services for the rest of that year.
-In 2017, Medicare Supplement Plan K has an out-of-pocket limit of $5,120, and Medicare Supplement Plan L’s out-of-pocket limit is $2,560.
+Two plans (Medicare Supplement insurance Plan K and Plan L) have out-of-pocket limits, to help prevent your medical costs from running above certain amounts.
+After you’ve paid your Medicare Part B deductible and you’ve reached the Medicare Supplement insurance plan’s out-of-pocket limit, the plan pays the rest of your covered medical services for the rest of that year.
+In 2018, Medicare Supplement insurance Plan K has an out-of-pocket limit of $5,240, and Medicare Supplement insurance Plan L’s out-of-pocket limit is $2,620.

-How much money would a Medicare Supplement plan save you?
+How much money would a Medicare Supplement insurance plan save you?

 - You might want to sit down with your medical bills and/or Medicare Summary Notices (sent to you every three months) and add up all your out-of-pocket costs for last year.